15 Best Things to Do in Hyogo

 12. Autumn Leaves at Ankokuji Temple

-Ankokuji Temple is today famous for the Dodan Tsutsuji (Enkianthus perulatus) which turns into red colour during autumn and displays spectacular scenery.
-The view of the burning red trees can be enjoyed from the main hall of the temple and it looks just like a painting.
-During the season, the temple attracts thousands of visitors willing to capture a glimpse of the breathtaking scenery.
+Ankokuji Temple is renowned for its Dodan Tsutsuji (Enkianthus perulatus), which turns a vibrant red in autumn, creating a stunning landscape.
+The breathtaking view of the fiery red trees can be enjoyed from the temple’s main hall, resembling a beautiful painting.
+During this season, the temple attracts thousands of visitors eager to witness the spectacular scenery.

 More info: Ankokuji Temple: the Best Hidden Autumn Leaves Spot in Hyogo